intel/zephyr.js/docs/ashell.md

 Sets the device ready to get raw or ihex text input.
 The text will be recorded in the FAT File system.

-Example of raw text input
+Example of raw text input:
 ```
 acm> load test.js